 The United Pentecostal Church, an organization that preaches against television and claims to not allow its licensed ministers to own one, has found itself for some time grappling with the thought of allowing its ministers to advertise and broadcast services on television.
-This has caused a division among its ministers as some are adamently against it and have threatened to leave if the television resolution is passed.
+This has caused a division among its ministers as some are adamantly against it and have threatened to leave if the television resolution is passed.
 Others, such as well known UPC minister Anthony Mangun of Louisiana, are in support of it.
 It has been said by some that there are already churches that have used television.

 The UPC is anything but united on this issue.
 At the 2004 General Conference it came up for a vote and was not passed.
 Then at the 2006 General Conference, they tabled a similar resolution and sent it to committee.
-It is my understanding that it may come up for vote again this year.

-If it passes, it could become even more difficult for UPC ministers that do abide by the rules to keep the members of their churches from owning and watching a television (many already do, some openly and some secretly).
+If it passes now in 2007, it could become even more difficult for UPC ministers that do abide by the rules to keep the members of their churches from owning and watching a television (many already do, some openly and some secretly).
 I cannot imagine members not wanting to watch their church ad or service broadcast on TV.
 And how do they tell other non-UPC people to watch?
 It would seem laughable if a co-worker asked if they would watch it with them and the UPC member shared they couldn't as they are not supposed to watch television.
 Such a mess!

 ministers and missionaries holding an accredited credential or license, and all members

 of local assemblies which are affiliated with us, and shall be called 'Organization.'"
 This means that not only ministers, but people who are members of local congregations that are affiliated with the UPC, are all members of the UPCI.
 (Note that all UPC churches are not affiliated.
 See the United Pentecostal Church Beliefs page for links to more Manuals and Directories.)